dzackgarza/Notes/Class_Notes/2020/Fall/Talks/ModG/Slides.md

 ,\]
  where an element $x$ is *primitive* iff it is not a multiple of another element.

+  - By changing basis, you can associate a unique primitive vector to $M$ (all components coprime)

+ - By the correspondence, changing a map by a homotopy corresponds to the same primitive vector

 - Thus $\sigma([\psi_{\tilde A}]) = \tilde A$, and we have surjectivity.

+### Injectivity

 :::{.claim}
 $\sigma$ is injective.